 Sunday 3rd March, PM

-Lee has just given the all clear and the import has finished, time for a celebratory metaphorical high-five.
+Just received the all clear and the import has finished, time for a celebratory metaphorical high-five.

 The next couple of hours will be testing, testing and more testing.
 This could be a long night but a worthwhile one.
 The more we can do this evening, the quicker we can give the database back to the Dutch designers on Monday.